-This activity will walk you through the fundamental principles of working with image raster data in R. R Skill Level: Intermediate
+This tutorial will walk you through the fundamental principles of working with image raster data in R.

-After completing this activity, you will know:
+After completing this activity, you will be able to:

-Things You’ll Need To Complete This Lesson
+Things You’ll Need To Complete This Tutorial

 Raster or “gridded” data are data that are saved in pixels.
 In the spatial world, each pixel represents an area on the Earth’s surface.
-An color image raster, is a bit different from other rasters in that it has multiple bands.
-Each band represents reflectance values for a particular color or type of light.
-If the image is RGB, then the bands are in the red, green and blue portions of the spectrum.
+An color image raster is a bit different from other rasters in that it has multiple bands.
+Each band represents reflectance values for a particular color or spectra of light.
+If the image is RGB, then the bands are in the red, green and blue portions of the electromagnetic spectrum.
 These colors together create what we know as a full color image.

 (coordinate reference system) and extent of the dataset among other key metadata

 You might use raster stacks for different reasons.
 For instance, you might want to group a time series of rasters representing precipitation or temperature into one R object.
 Or, you might want to create a color images from red, green and blue band derived rasters.

-# import tiffs band19 <- "rasterLayers_tif/band19.tif" band34 <- "rasterLayers_tif/band34.tif" band58 <- "rasterLayers_tif/band58.tif"
+# import tiffs band19 <- "RGB/band19.tif" band34 <- "RGB/band34.tif" band58 <- "RGB/band58.tif"

-We can use
+list.files() function.
+We would use

 full.names=TRUE to ensure that R will store the directory path in our list of